AlexTheGuitarGuy/apa-swiss-knife/README.md

 You can learn more about CyberChef [here](https://github.com/gchq/CyberChef) and you can learn more about Eel [here](https://github.com/ChrisKnott/Eel).\
 [Here](https://github.com/ChrisKnott/Eel/tree/master/examples/07%20-%20CreateReactApp)
-is the official example of a combination of Eel and create-react-app
+is the official example of a combination of Eel and create-react-app.

 # Getting Started with Create React App